shapkarin/diff-browser-globals/README.md

 ### Why?
-Sometimes you need to know the name of global scope.
+Sometimes you need to know the names of global scope.

 ### How?
 Compare yours window with the list of default scope.